prryplatypus/ergate/docs/docs/basics/user-context.md

 ## Accessing user context

-Accessing user context is very similar to using dependencies, except instead of using `Depends`, you must use `Context` instead, which doesn't take any arguments.
+Accessing user context is very similar to using dependencies, except instead of using `Depends(...)`, you must use `Context()` instead.

 ---